envris/digital-trade-handbook/service-design-delivery-process/mobilisation.md

 At the end of Mobilisation, you should have:
 - all the roles needed in the team and plans for filling any gaps
-- identified the stakeholders and subject matter experts, and scheduled regular time for the team with them throughout Discovery
+- identified the stakeholders and subject matter experts, and scheduled regular time with them through Discovery
 - found an open space  with plenty of wall space and whiteboards, and stationery (post-it notes, index cards and sharpie markers) for the team to co-locate during Discovery
 - checked that all the building facilities are ready for the team (access to the building, wifi, IT systems and printers)